Julyan Stone

-Julyan Ray Stone (born December 7, 1988) is an American professional basketball player for Scafati Basket of the Lega Basket Serie A. He played college basketball for the University of Texas at El Paso.
+Julyan Ray Stone (born December 7, 1988) is an American professional basketball player for Marinos B.B.C. of the Superliga Profesional de Baloncesto.
+He played college basketball for the University of Texas at El Paso.

 Early life

 Stone was born on December 7, 1988, in Alexandria, Virginia to David and Janet Stone.
 He has three siblings; his brother J.T. played college football at West Texas A&M University, while his brother Jason played collegiately at San Diego State University.
 Stone attended Dos Pueblos High School in Goleta, California, where he was a member of the varsity basketball team for four seasons.
 As a senior, he averaged 17 points, 8.0 rebounds, 8.0 assists, and 5.7 steals.
 After the season, he was considered a top 200 recruit by HOOP Scoop Online heading into college.

 College career

 Stone was rated as a two-star recruit by Rivals.com and was recruited by both the University of Texas at El Paso (UTEP) and the University of Portland.
 On May 4, 2007, he accepted the scholarship offer from UTEP.
 In his freshman season at UTEP, he averaged 2.8 points, 4.1 rebounds, 3.5 assists, and 1.6 steals, per game.
 He finished the season with 52 steals, second most on the team.
 He also finished with 114 assists and 50 turnovers, making his assist–to–turnover ratio 2.28, which was the best ratio for any freshman in all of college basketball that season.

 As a sophomore, Stone finished the season with 5.6 points, 5.1 rebounds, and 1.4 steals per game.
 He also recorded 236 assists, which led the team and became the first player in UTEP Miners' history to record over 100 assists in both their freshman and sophomore seasons.
 Stone also became the leader in most double-figure assist games with six.
 During the post-season, he set a College Basketball Invitational record with 45 assists, recording eight against Nevada, 10 against Oregon State in the first game between the two teams and then nine in game two against Oregon State.